MWelHeb/02_ETF_Analysis/ETF_Analysis.md

 - iShares TecDAX UCITS
 ```

-The following script aims to extract for these 8 selected ETF a data set which contains for each ETF a time series of daily closing prices for a given time period starting
-2010-01-01 and ending today.
+The following script aims to extract for these 8 selected ETF a data set which contains for each ETF a time series of daily closing prices for a given time period starting 2010-01-01 and ending today.
 For that purpose the function [investpy.etfs.get_etf_recent_data(etf, country, stock_exchange=None, as_json=False, order='ascending', interval='Daily')](https://investpy.readthedocs.io/_api/etfs.html?) is used.
-The extracted data set of ETF names and abvriviations is then stored for further usage in an Excel file called etf_univ.xlsx and the data set with the historical daily developments of closing prices is stored in the Excel file my_etf.xls.
+The extracted data set of ETF names and abbreviations is then stored for further usage in an Excel file called etf_univ.xlsx and the data set which contains the historical daily developments of closing prices is stored in the Excel file my_etf.xls.

 ```
 # (1) Time series of x selected ETF